Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `AuthorizationCodeCredential` on a web application.
 This can be useful when you want complete control over the authentication flow or when the `InteractiveBrowserCredential` does not fit your use-case.

-First, [register your application](quickstart-register-app) and get your client id, tenant id and redirect URL.
+First, [register your application][quickstart-register-app] and get your client id, tenant id and redirect URL.

 Next, prompt the user to login at the URL documented at [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code).
 You will need the client id, tenant id, redirect URL, and the scopes your application plans to access.